finnito/Science/content/10scie/ecology/99-revision.md

 - After ensuring your notes are complete, read through them slowly.
 - If you don't understand what something means, take a bright coloured pen and indicate this next to the note.
 - This should be a slow process and not something you do in 5 minutes.
-- At the end, seek clarification from your teacher about the points you highlighted, or post on [https://ask.lesueur.nz](https://ask.lesueur.nz)
+- At the end, seek clarification from your teacher about the points you highlighted!

 ---